Jaiminsinh-Dodiya/CSharp_AIResumeWebApplication/README.md

 ## Development Workflow

-- Work directly on `master` for small/solo academic milestones, or create feature branches (`feature/register-page`, `feature/ai-integration`) for larger additions and merge back via PR — even solo, this keeps history readable.
+- Work directly on `master`/`development` for small/solo academic milestones, or create feature branches (`feature/register-page`, `feature/ai-integration`) for larger additions and merge back via PR — even solo, this keeps history readable.
 - Commit early and often with descriptive messages (see suggested convention below).
-- Keep `bin/`, `obj/`, and `packages/` (if using packages.config) out of source control — see `.gitignore`.
+- Keep `bin/`, `obj/`, `.vs/`, `packages/`, and `tools/` out of source control — see `.gitignore`.
-- Before pushing, do a clean rebuild (`Build → Clean Solution` then `Build → Rebuild Solution`) to make sure nothing relies on stale/local-only state.
+- Before pushing, do a clean rebuild (`Build → Clean Solution` then `Build → Rebuild Solution`, or re-run `setup.bat`) to make sure nothing relies on stale/local-only state.

 **Suggested commit message convention:**
 ```